The Building Regulations process explained

 3. Inform the Authority 48 hours prior to commencing work on site

-You will need to contact Building Control to do this.
+To do this you will need to contact Building Control.

 4. Arrange site visits to allow a Building Control Surveyor to inspect the work as it progresses